slrtpworkshop/slrtpworkshop.github.io/_pages/01_call.md

 We accept papers addressing the issues related to, but not limited to, these topics:

-- Continuous Sign Language Recognition and Analysis
+- Sign Language Recognition and Analysis
+- Sign Language Translation
-- Multi-modal Sign Language Recognition and Translation
+- LLMs and Multimodal Models for Sign Language Translation and Understanding
 - Generative Models for Sign Language Production
 - Non-manual Features and Facial Expression Recognition for Sign Language
-- Sign Language Recognition and Translation Corpora
-- Semi-automatic Corpora Annotation Tools
+- Sign Language Corpora: Collection, Annotation Tools
 - Linguistic and Ethical Aspects of Sign Language Technologies
 - Hand Shape Estimation and Recognition
 - Human Pose Estimation
 - Human Mesh Recovery
 - Animatable Avatars
+- Lip Reading

 **Important Dates:**